developer-zebra/developer-zebra-site/src/devicecentral/3-1/guide/usage/index.md

 * **Silent Pairing** can be enabled/disabled via [Bluetooth Manager CSP](/mx/bluetoothmgr), allowing the confirmation prompt to be bypassed during the pairing process.
 * The **scanning profile named “DeviceCentral” in DataWedge should not be removed or modified**, otherwise unexpected behavior may occur.
 * Only **Zebra Bluetooth scanners are listed in the notification drawer in Android when connected to the device**.
 All other peripheral devices are listed only in the Device Central main UI.
+* **To receive Smart Leash alerts:**
+    * Device Central must be installed and launched at least once on the device.
+    * Vibration must be supported on the device to receive haptic feedback.
 <br><br><br>

 <!-- -->